Ritland, Valerie Ann Vanyo; Ph.D.

 Major Professor: Dr. Myron Eighmy

 The purpose of this study was to explore the practices of multiage instruction with experts who have best practice knowledge or practitioner expertise in the multiage classroom.
-This investigation provided a foundation of knowledge on multiage instruction, and training and resources needed for the successful implementation of multiage instruction.
+This investigation provided a foundation of knowledge on multiage instruction regarding strategies and challenges, the pros and cons of multiage instruction, and training and resources needed for the successful implementation of multiage instruction.

 In this study, panel experts identified strategies that multiage teachers use including how the room is arranged, flexible grouping, theme-based learning, collaborative learning, and peer mentoring.
 Through open-ended questioning, panelists also identified challenges as well as training and resource needs.